Details of Breast Augmentation and Implant Procedures

 How much time will I need off work?

 Dr. Andrade recommends taking at least 1 week off work for patients with employment not involving heavy lifting (although some patients feel well enough to return to work after only 4-6 days).
 Those with more strenuous jobs, particularly involving heavy lifting or pushing, may require 3-4 weeks or more of light duties before returning to their regular work duties.
-Do not drive a car, operate machinery or go to work if you are taking narcotic pain medications.
+You should never drive a car, operate machinery or go to work if you are taking narcotic pain medications.

 How long will it take for the scars to fade?

 Scars will begin to soften and fade within a few months of surgery, and they will continue to improve for at least a year.
 Dr. Andrade will provide scar treatments (silicone gel or sheets) to help fade the scars.
-Some patients ask about “scarless breast implants”.
+Some patients ask about “scarless breast implants” that they have seen advertised.
 It is impossible to insert an implant without an incision, and skin incisions heal with a scar.
 However, the scars usually fade and become more difficult to see over time.

 Are drains necessary for breast implant surgery?

 There is no consensus amongst plastic surgeons whether drains should be inserted during breast augmentation surgery.
 Dr. Andrade does not use drains for the vast majority of his breast augmentation patients, because he has not observed a benefit in his practice.
-Bleeding during breast augmentation is usually minimal.
-For more extensive procedures such as breast reconstruction in which there might be more bleeding after surgery, Dr. Andrade does feel that drains are helpful in removing the excess fluid from the wound.
+Bleeding during breast augmentation is usually minimal during Dr. Andrade’s procedure because he uses an inframammary incision and fiberoptic retractor to make the implant pocket.
+Any bleeding vessels can be seen and cauterized before the implants are inserted.
+For more extensive procedures such as breast reconstruction in which there might be more bleeding after surgery, Whether drains are used or not, there is always a small risk of bleeding after the operation (about 1% in Dr. Andrade’s experience).

 What is breast implant capsular contracture?
 Can it be avoided?